 —Use embedded footnotes in Word (the “insert footnote” option).

-—Any formatting is fine: superscripts, bold, italics, etc. and hyperlinks can be inserted anywhere in your text (please don’t use tags to encode links: highlight the text you’ll link to, and insert a hyperlink using Word) (NB: change from old instructions).
+—Any formatting is fine: superscript, bold, italics, etc., and hyperlinks can be inserted anywhere in your text (highlight the text you’ll link to, and insert a hyperlink using Word) (NB: change from old instructions).

-—Reviews need not be simple text only; we will be able to allow illustrations.
-If you need to insert an image or a table, please let us know.
+—Reviews need not be simple text only; we will be able to allow a limited number of illustrations.
+If you would like to include an image or a table, please let us know.

 We expect that reviews will have: